 At Club Greenwood, Certified Personal Trainer and Senior Fitness Specialist, Libby Barrett has a passion for helping this specific demographic as she saw her grandmother suffer from PD.
 She has implemented fun and engaging new programs called Punch Out Parkinson’s and Pedal Out Parkinson’s.
 Both programs work to strengthen muscles, improve balance and challenge the brain, thus slowing the progression of the disease’s symptoms.
 The programs also provide a safe place for listening, support and community.
 We have had members and non-members join our programs.
 Caretakers are welcome, plus those living with Multiple Sclerosis (MS) and Amyotrophic Lateral Sclerosis (ALS).
 Although they are very different diseases, PD, MS and ALS all benefit from exercise and have similar symptom management approaches.
 Our small group training programs are also very individualized to the participant, so everyone gets a well-rounded workout tailored for their own progression and growth.
 Programs run for four weeks each month.
 You can take a series once or repeat them as many times as you like.

-Libby create these programs out of her desire to make a difference for people with those living with PD.
+Libby created these programs out of her desire to make a difference for people with those living with PD.
 It is a progressive disease, but research evidence shows we can slow the physical effects by exercising plus combat mental symptoms like apathy, isolation and fear.
-Socializing, connecting with others who understand their situation, plus gaining confidence and strength can greatly improve one’s mental outlook.
+Socializing, connecting with others who understand their situation, plus gaining confidence and strength can greatly improve one’s mental outlook, read more.
 Whether you are newly diagnosed with PD, or have been living with it for years, it is never too late to start exercising.
 It is an invaluable tool to help combat the disease’s symptoms.
 Remember to check with your doctor before starting an exercise program and don’t forget to have fun!